Amaranthe: Formation, self-titled debut album and The Nexus (2008–2013)

 Formed by Olof Mörck (Dragonland, Nightrage) and Joacim "Jake E" Lundberg (Dreamland, Dream Evil) in 2008, the project began taking shape when singers Elize Ryd (toured with Kamelot) and Andreas Solveström (Cipher System, Within Y) signed on, as did drummer Morten Løwe Sørensen (The Cleansing, Koldborn, Mercenary).
 Bassist Johan Andreassen (Engel) joined after the photoshoot for the Leave Everything Behind demo but before the recording of the first album Amaranthe.
 The band was originally called Avalanche until May 2009, when they were forced to change their name due to legal issues.
-The members chose to rename the band Amaranthe.
+The members chose to rename the band to Amaranthe.
 They later released their first demo, Leave Everything Behind.

 The band's debut album, Amaranthe, was released in April 2011 and reached a peak position of 35th on Swedish charts and 16th on Finnish Charts.
 Their second album, The Nexus, was released in March 2013.
 Guitarist Olof Mörck described the album as having greater contrasts, a more controversial mix of genres, and featuring more creative freedoms than Amaranthe.
 According to Olof, the band "took everything [up] to eleven" in the new album.
 The album reached 6th on Swedish charts, 4th on Finnish charts, and reached a peak of 12th on the US Heatseekers charts.